hpwit/ESPLiveScript/README.md

 i:19 3*i:57
 ```

-**NB: if you have several functions it the same script you can call any of the function**
+**NB 1 : if you have several functions it the same script you can call any of the function**

+**NB 2 : You can have information about the compiling process by activating the debug mode during the compilation**

 ## Error object
 the `Executable` class has an `error` member